MotusWTS/motusClient/inst/doc/upstream_api.md

          - polarization2; numeric angle giving tilt from "normal" position, in degrees
          - polarization1; numeric angle giving rotation of antenna about own axis, in degrees.

-      - projs; a list with these columns:
+      - projs; a object with these array fields:
          - id; integer motus project id
          - name; character full name of motus project
          - label; character short label for motus project; e.g. for use in plots